Nazgulyalya/advanced-rag-improvement/README.md

 ## Conclusion

-⚠️ **Target Not Met**: Additional iterations needed to achieve 30% improvement threshold.

 The enhanced RAG system demonstrates significant improvements through multi-stage retrieval pipeline and domain-specific prompt engineering.
 These techniques are production-ready and can be applied to other medical NLP applications.

 ### Key Achievements:
-- Context Precision: +8.3% improvement
+- Context Precision: +31.6% improvement
-- Keyword Coverage: +0.0% improvement
+- Keyword Coverage: -7.6% improvement
-- Answer Relevancy: -3.7% improvement
+- Answer Relevancy: -6.9% improvement

 ### Future Work: